wavemotion-dave/A8DS/readme.md

 Other memory configurations are available from 48K up to 1088K which is enough to run nearly the entire 8-bit line up of games on their Nintendo DS/DSi handhelds.

-The emulator comes "equipped" with the ability to run executable images (XEX) or disk images (ATR) which are the two most popular types.
-Recent versions add support for cart types (CAR or ROM files).
-The goal here is to make this as simple as possible - point to the executable 8-bit Atari image you want to run and off it goes!
+The emulator comes "equipped" with the ability to run cart dumps (ROM or CAR types), executable images (XEX) or disk images (ATR or ATX) which are the most popular "ROM" types for emulators.
+The goal here is to make this as simple as possible - point to the 8-bit Atari game/program you want to run and off it goes!

 ![A8DS](https://github.com/wavemotion-dave/A8DS/blob/main/arm9/gfx/bgTop.png)